nzymedefense/nzyme/README.md

 * [ALFA AWUS036NEH](https://amzn.to/2GVnRgF) - 2.4Ghz
 * [Panda PAU05](https://amzn.to/31u8pjc) - 2.4Ghz
 * [Panda PAU06](https://amzn.to/2yNHIK8) - 2.4Ghz

 If you have another one that supports monitor mode, you can use that one.
-Nzyme does by far not require any specific hardware.
+Nzyme does not require any specific hardware.

 ### A small computer to run nzyme on.